sbose23/LoLMasteryChart/README.md

 This website is quite simple to use.
 A user has to specify a player name and the region that player belongs to.
 After pressing "Search", if the player exists and has available champion data, the user will see a chart of that players mastery scores.
 Otherwise, the user is alerted to an error.
 The user may search again in either case.

+Additionally, a user is able to filter the data by champion class (type) which provides an updated chart view with each selection(s).

 # Behind the scenes